Bo Yang

 I lead the Visual Learning and Reasoning (vLAR) Group, focusing on the fundamental research problems in machine learning, computer vision, and robotics.
 Our research goal is to build intelligent systems which endow machines to recover, understand, and eventually interact with the real 3D world.
 This includes accurate and efficient recognition, segmentation and reconstruction of all individual objects within large-scale 3D scenes.

-Several fully funded PostDoc/PhD/RA positions for 3D Vision/Robot Learning are available now.
+Several fully funded PostDoc/PhD/RA positions for 3D vision and robot learning are available now.
 Email me with your CV and transcripts!

 (All emails/CVs are carefully read and evaluated.
 Only matched candidates will be responded.)